leaflabs/willow-daemon/README.txt

 - src/: daemon source code; uses contents of lib/.

+- test/: Testing code.

+  Tests written in C are placed in subdirectories that begin with 'test-'.
+Tests written in Python are executable scripts that begin with 'test_' and end with '.py'.

-- test/: Test cases and utilities, one per subdirectory.
-These use the contents of lib/, and may run and interact with the daemon as built from src/.
+  These use the contents of lib/, and may run and interact with the daemon as built from src/, and any of the utilities in util/.

+- util/: Miscellaneous helper utilities.